tdpreece/tdpreece.github.io/_posts/2016-12-13-uses-for-virtual-columns-in-mariadb.md

 time would probably also make the query using the virtual column more efficient.

-The addition of a PERSISTENT virtual may help boost efficiency for reads from a B-tree index where existing columns do not allow a `WHERE`/`JOIN ON` clause to be written in the form, `column=C [AND|OR another_column=C' ...]'`, where `C` and `C'`
+The addition of a `PERSISTENT` virtual column may help boost efficiency for reads from a B-tree index where existing columns do not allow a `WHERE`/`JOIN ON` clause to be written in the form, `column=C [AND|OR another_column=C' ...]'`, where `C` and `C'`